-Campus safety is the top priority at Central Maine Community College (CMCC).
-All students, faculty and staff play a role in maintaining a safe campus and are reminded to make decisions to keep themselves and others out of harm by practicing awareness and vigilance when it comes to safety.
+At Central Maine Community College, campus safety and security is a top priority and a part of CM culture.
+When it comes to campus safety, all students, faculty and staff play a role in maintaining a safe campus and are reminded through trainings and awareness campaigns to make decisions to keep themselves and others out of harm by practicing awareness.

 CMCC enhances safety and security measures on a regular basis.
-This past year, additional video cameras were installed to fill surveillance gaps and video storage capacity was increased.
-Expanded training took place for those who respond to incidents, including CPR training.
-In addition, CMCC equipped the Mustang Mobile App with a quick link to contact campus security, the Auburn Police Department and 911.
+In addition to enhancing the campus' security resources, such as expanding the coverage area monitored by video cameras and increasing video storage capacity, CMCC is doing more training with faculty, staff and students.
+In partnership with the Auburn Police Department, the College developed new Emergency Preparedness Trainings for all faculty and staff.

 The Annual Security Report provides additional safety resources to the campus community such as important information about CMCC's emergency messaging service (RAVE Alert) and emergency preparedness.
 Community members can also access the Annual Security Report for summaries of key policies and procedures that link to complete policy documents.
-By using tools like the Mustang Mobile App and becoming familiar with the information available in the Annual Security Report, members of the CMCC community can help maintain a safe learning environment.
+By using tools like the Mustang Mobile App for quick contact information to report concerns and becoming familiar with the information available in the Annual Security Report, members of the CMCC community can help maintain a safe learning environment.

-Dr. Betsy Libby Ed.D.
+Dr. Betsy Libby, Ed.D.